Article: Workforce transformation in SEA’s data centres: How leaders can shape the future of this expanding industry

 Workforce transformation in SEA’s data centres: How leaders can shape the future of this expanding industry

-As the data centre industry evolves, technological advancements are reshaping its future.
-Johnny Widodo and Rajeev Peshawaria offered insights into the market's challenges, operator hurdles, and the future of this crucial sector.
+In this edition of People Matters Big Questions, Johnny Widodo and Rajeev Peshawaria offered insights into the challenges, operator hurdles, and the future of the data centre industry.

 Workforce transformation in SEA’s data centres: How leaders can shape the future of this expanding industry